-FOSTER HOME

-respondents were placed in a foster home at least once while in care in California.

-PLACEMENT FACILITY

-of respondents were placed in a placement facility at least once during their time in foster care.

-KINSHIP CARE

-were in kinship care at least once while in care in California.

-GROUP HOME 25% were in a group home for one or more of their total placements, and 7% were in a medical facility.

-of respondents shared that they were housed in ICE or another placement type at least once while in care.
+FOSTER HOME71%respondents were placed in a foster home at least once while in care in California.PLACEMENT FACILITY47%of respondents were placed in a placement facility at least once during their time in foster care.KINSHIP CARE41%were in kinship care at least once while in care in California.CROUP HOME2.5%were in a group home for one or more of their total placements, and 7% were in a medical facility.ICE44%of respondents shared that they were housed in ICE or another placement type at least once while in care.DETENTION CENTER12%were placed in a detention facility.

-DETENTION CENTER

-were placed in a detention facility, such as juvenile hall, without having been charged with a crime while they awaited care placement.
+awaited care placement.
 In some cases, foster youth may be temporarily housed in a detention facility while they wait for a placement in a foster care program.
 This can happen even if they have not been charged with a crime.
 The wait for a foster care placement can be a stressful and uncertain time for foster youth.
 It is important for policymakers and advocates to work to ensure that these youth have access to appropriate, safe, and supportive environments during this time.